Protection of state secrets

 A security clearance shall be cancelled if a person has been released from office (work) related to the use or protection of state secrets; a person has violated the procedures stipulated by law for work with state secrets, the use or protection thereof; or it has become known that under specific circumstances a person is prohibited to conduct his/her work or it has been established that a person has intentionally provided false information regarding himself or herself.

 If the security clearance of an official or employee is cancelled or the term of validity of the special permit is not extended, it shall be a sufficient reason to believe that this person does not conform to the position held (work to be performed) which is related to the use or protection of state secrets.

 Every person who has been refused the post related to state secrets has the right to appeal against this decision.

 Person may appeal against a decision regarding refusal to issue a security clearance, its annulment or lowering of its category to the Prosecutor General within 14 days of the notification.
-The recourse against the decision of Prosecutor General can be submitted within 14 days of its notification to the Administrative District Court.
-The appeal and recourse do not halt the decision from entering into force, nor does the request of the person.
+The review against the decision of Prosecutor General can be submitted within 14 days of its notification to the Administrative District Court.
+The appeal and review do not halt the decision from entering into force, nor does the request of the person.